Basic DCP Job Tutorial (Node.js)

-This tutorial demonstrates how to create and run a simple DCP Job using Node.js.
+This tutorial demonstrates how to create and run a basic DCP Job using Node.js.
 You will learn how to:

 Define an input set of data to be processed in parallel.